October 22

 If you look at the GenX piece in Inc Magazine, you’ll see a very straightforward, fact and logic based writing style.
 You don’t find a lot of colorful or emotionally driven words and arguments.
 The piece sets up the writer’s point-of-view and even acknowledges that article is a generalization and not necessarily indicative or ALL 23 year olds.

-Now if you read the Millennial piece in NextGen Journal and a follow up piece from another Millennial published on Ragan’s PR Daily, you get a very different emotional flavor.
+Now if you read the Millennial piece, you get a very different emotional flavor.

-The Ragan’s PR piece is fairly even keeled, balanced and follows a “here is my point and here are my support points” format, which is ideal.
-The NextGen article on the other hand attacks from the outset and is written like a personal plea full of I’s and We’s.
+The article attacks from the outset and is written like a personal plea full of I’s and We’s.

 Data Driven Arguments

 Data driven arguments work, just make sure you use the right data points and that you’ve properly analyzed your data.
-This was the SINGLE BIGGEST MISTAKE that both of the Millennial blogs made.
-In both the NextGen and Ragan’s PR posts, the authors make the argument (one that many Millennials make) that they “grew up with social media and thus know it better than older generations.”
+This was the SINGLE BIGGEST MISTAKE in the Millennial article.
+The author makes the argument (one that many Millennials make) that they “grew up with social media and thus know it better than older generations.”

 The unstated fact here is that “more of us use these channels” or “all of us/major percentage of us use these channels” so we’re more familiar with them.
 It’s not a new or unique argument and one commonly tossed about by Millennials.